cds-snc/consultation-references/base-product-roadmap.md

 ## Product Development

-Typically, the following actors will be required for the product design:
+Typically, the following actors will be required for the product development:

 - Product Manager
 - Developers